 Our approach is distinctive and unconventional because it treats publics as diverse rather than uniform, dynamic rather than static and unpredictable rather than predictable.
 We also recognise that publics emerge and are sustained through interaction and exchange.
 So our work in this area is experimental, bringing together expertise from different areas and making full use of both old media (such as press and broadcast) and new technologies (such as web platforms).

-Additionally, examples below highlight just some of the different ways that CCIG's public engagement work is being realised.
+Our examples below highlight just some of the different ways that CCIG's public engagement work is being realised.